leeib3041/Shortest-paths/README.md

     Time with Dynamic programming: 17.6824
     They are the same

     Dynamic programming is about 1.6 times (29.28/17.6824) faster than Dijkstra's algorithm.
-This time Dynamic programming didn't get a significant lead because
+This time Dynamic programming didn't get a significant lead because the advantage of DP is re-using data.
+Compared to the previous run, both the number of nodes and edges are much higher.
+However, this time the number of nodes is much more than the number of edges.
+Again, because the advantage of DP is re-using data, DP had to calculate all those nodes just like Dijkstra and only got ahead while going through the relatively insignificant edges.

 # increment the number of arcs (1000, 40000)